 It will be the little girl who will absolutely describe the most atrocious scenes.

 He will say that Don Giorgio, after the rituals, carried away corpses of babies in his white van.

 Here is his report:

-“They made us throw them in the air, they fell and then put them in a. tarpaulin, they made the children's blood run and made us drink it.
-Then later. they told us we were children of the devil because we had committed a. murder.
-Then I once killed a small boy with a knife.
-My father also kept it and I planted a knife in his heart. "
+“They made us throw them in the air, they fell and then they put them in a. tarpaulin, they made the children's blood drip and made us drink it.
+Then after. they told us we were children of the devil because we had committed a. murder.
+Then I once killed a small child with a knife.
+My father kept him too and I planted a knife in his heart. "